wnowak10/Gravity/_posts/data_science/trees_posts/2016-12-18-proalgorithms.markdown

 (4/10)*(3/16) + (6/10)*(5/36) ~= .16.

 This measure is fairly similar from the intuition I derived in Part 1.
 We look at the product of f<sub>i</sub> and (1-f<sub>i</sub>), whereas I simply considered the maximum of the two probabilities.
-Simiularly, we weight each term in the Gini impurity by the proportion of total training observations classified in this edge of the branch.
+Similarly, we weight each term in the Gini impurity by the proportion of total training observations classified in this edge of the branch.
 This is a similar tactic to my creation of e = log(c<sub>1</sub>)+log(c<sub>2</sub>).
 Both attempt to favor classication methods that broadly split the data.

 Using this definition of the Gini impurity, we can consider the best and worst case scenarios.
 Using the above example, a split attribute that resulted in an uneven split, with classification near uniform, would be pretty bad.
 Let's see how bad we can do.